Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 [[Shoko]] just stares knowingly.

-><mark style="background: #FFF3A3A6;">"Well Ukshaka I'm not sure how much you know but from things we found here, and various other interactions with our pajama friends, We believe that they're holding our friend and Ulf at Ravenscrag."</mark> -O [^5]
+><mark style="background: #FFF3A3A6;">"Well Ukshaka I'm not sure how much you know but from things we found here, and various other interactions with our pajama friends, We believe that they're holding our friend and Ulf at Ravenscrag."</mark> -O
-"Hmm, I know the way.
+>"Hmm, I know the way.
 I could show it to you." - U
-<mark style="background: #FFF3A3A6;">"You would take us there?
+><mark style="background: #FFF3A3A6;">"You would take us there?
 We could use your help"</mark> - O
-"If they have captured [[Ulf Gormunder|Ulf]] Of course." - U
+>"If they have captured [[Ulf Gormunder|Ulf]] Of course." - U
-<mark style="background: #FFF3A3A6;">"Well then I think it settled.
+><mark style="background: #FFF3A3A6;">"Well then I think it settled.
 I think we should make our way there.
 Maybe we could do some reconnaissance again.
 These are very very dangerous enemies we are facing"</mark> - O
-<mark style="background: #BBFABBA6;">"How, how long is the trip there?"</mark> - G
+><mark style="background: #BBFABBA6;">"How, how long is the trip there?"</mark> - G
-"Two days walk south of [[Places/Inner Sea/Saga Lands/Land of the Linnorm Kings/Kalsgard/Kalsgard|Kalsgard]] toward those grey hills there.
+>"Two days walk south of [[Places/Inner Sea/Saga Lands/Land of the Linnorm Kings/Kalsgard/Kalsgard|Kalsgard]] toward those grey hills there.
 One by horse.
 The way is boggy with shale hillocks.
 I will take you there and fight with you, for [[Ulf Gormunder|Ulf]]." - U

+[^5]
 [^5]: [[Ravenscraeg]]

 The party plans and shops.